|Irish Traditional Music: Festivals, CDs and Online Resources|

 Takes place around the end of May each year.
 Ceilis five nights in a row, from Thursday to Monday.

 Runs in parallel with the Willie Clancy Summer School.
+The highlight of the year for me, I never miss it.
 I generally dance every set in The Armada, afternoon and evening, for 10 days, hope to see you there.

 Takes place the week after Tubbercurry.
 Workshops during the day and ceilis most evenings.

 Takes place the week after Drumshanbo.
 Workshops during the day and ceilis on Tuesday and Friday nights.